 - No standing violation

 - No stopping, standing, or parking in a traffic lane

 Picture: Shown is Mother Theresa’s silver Subaru.
 In the distance on the same side of the street as the shelter, is a red “No stopping, anytime” parking sign with the arrow pointing towards Mother Theresa’s car.

 On the opposite side of the street (not shown) is a red “No standing, anytime” parking sign with the arrow pointing in the direction of Mother Theresa’s car.
 There is no parking sign anywhere on either side of the block prohibiting parking in bus stop zone.

 Kindly post your answers as a comment.
 I can’t wait to read your responses and reasons.
-Please share your opinions.
-I’ll share my opinion tomorrow.
+Please share your opinions and I’ll share mine.